mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 For the purposes of this article, it's sufficient to understand two things about Nix:

 - **Nix is a package manager**, similar to `apt` or `yum`.
 Nix has 100k+ packages available to run within the Nix environment.
 - **Nix is a build tool**, similar to `make` or `Docker`.
-Nix allows you to define a set of build steps and the dependencies between them, and Nix figures out which steps to perform to build the result you requested.
+Nix allows you to define a set of build steps and the dependencies between them.
+When you request a build from Nix, it performs all the required steps to create the result you requested.

 ## Requirements

 To follow along, you'll only need two things:

-- Nix (with Flakes enabled)
+- Nix (with the flakes feature enabled)
-  - I recommend the [Determinate Systems installer](https://zero-to-nix.com/start/install), which enables Flakes by default.
+  - I recommend the [Determinate Systems installer](https://zero-to-nix.com/start/install), which enables flakes by default.
 - git

 ## Selecting a fuzzing target

 The PDF reader I'm fuzz testing is called [xpdf](https://xpdfreader.com).
 I'd never seen it before, but it was an example in [a good fuzzing tutorial](https://github.com/antonio-morales/Fuzzing101) I found, so I'm sticking with it.

 xpdf is a PDF viewer, but it ships with a suite of PDF utilities.
 One of the utilities, `pdftotext` is an attractive fuzzing target because it's so simple.
-It has no GUI; it just accepts a PDF as input and produces plaintext as output, but it still exercises xpdf's complex PDF parsing code.
-If I find a bug in `pdftotext`, it means I've probably found a bug in the whole xpdf suite.
+It has no GUI; it just accepts a PDF as input and produces plaintext as output.
+It still exercises xpdf's complex PDF parsing code, so if I find a bug in `pdftotext`, it means I've probably found a bug in the whole xpdf suite.

 ## Putting the Nix boilerplate in place

-To start the project, I create a new folder and create a git repository.
+To start the project, I create a new folder and git repository.

 ```bash
 mkdir fuzz-xpdf \